 Dear Father Correctional,

 I know it has been a long time since my last letter to you.
-But again, it’s hard to send these sometimes because the universe is wide and vast and I, myself, am not sure whether I believe in the afterlife or not.
+It’s hard to send these sometimes because the universe is wide and vast and I, myself, am not sure whether I believe in the afterlife or not.
 I suppose these letters are simply built on intention.
 Or more to the point, I suppose these messages are written with the intent of letting go of what was and recreating the things I wished would be.

 I was remembering the time when we took the training wheels from my blue and yellow bicycle.
 I can see this in my head.
 Then again, these were different times.
 I was not dressed in knee pads or wearing a helmet.
 No, this is back when people fell, got hurt, got up to dust themselves off, and then they lived to tell about it.